Trump administration says Harvard will receive no new grants until it meets White House demands

 The action was laid out in a letter to Harvard’s president and amounts to a major escalation of Trump’s battle with the Ivy League school.
 The administration previously froze $2.2 billion in federal grants to Harvard, and Trump is pushing to strip the school of its tax-exempt status.

+Harvard has pushed back on the administration’s demands, setting up a closely watched clash in Trump’s attempt to force change at universities that he says have become hotbeds of liberalism and antisemitism.

 In a press call, an Education Department official said Harvard will receive no new federal grants until it “demonstrates responsible management of the university” and satisfies federal demands on a range of subjects.
-It applies to federal research grants and not federal financial aid students receive to help cover tuition and fees.
+The ban applies to federal research grants and not to federal financial aid that helps students cover college tuition and fees.

 The official spoke on condition of anonymity to preview the decision on a call with reporters.

-The official accused Harvard of “serious failures” in four areas: antisemitism, racial discrimination, abandonment of rigor and viewpoint diversity.
-To become eligible for new grants, Harvard would need to enter negotiations with the federal government and prove it has satisfied the administration’s demands.
+The official accused Harvard of “serious failures.”
+The person said Harvard has allowed antisemitism and racial discrimination to perpetuate, it has abandoned rigorous academic standards, and it has failed to allow a range of views on its campus.
+To become eligible for new grants, Harvard would need to enter negotiations with the federal government and prove it has satisfied the administration’s requirements.

+The Trump administration has demanded that Harvard make broad government and leadership changes, revise its admissions policy and audit its faculty and student body to ensure the campus is home to many points of view.

+The demands are part of a pressure campaign targeting several other high-profile universities.
+The administration has cut off money to colleges including Columbia University, the University of Pennsylvania and Cornell University, seeking compliance with Trump’s agenda.

+In a letter Monday to Harvard’s president, Education Secretary Linda McMahon accused the school of enrolling foreign students who showed contempt for the U.S.

+“Harvard University has made a mockery of this country’s higher education system,” McMahon wrote.

-Harvard’s president has previously said he will not bend to government’s demands.
-The university sued to halt its funding freeze last month.
+Harvard’s president has previously said he will not bend to the government’s demands.
+The university sued last month to halt the government’s funding freeze.

+In a conversation with alumni last week, Harvard President Alan Garber acknowledged there was a “kernel of truth” to criticism over antisemitism, freedom of speech and wide viewpoints at Harvard.
+But he said the conflict with the federal government has become a threat to the school’s autonomy.

+“We were faced with a recent demand from the federal government that, in the guise of combating antisemitism, raised new issues of control that frankly we did not anticipate, getting to the heart of governance,” Garber said.
+“We felt that we had to take a stand.”

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.